NarezIn/CS61B/README.md

-//A record of what I learned
+A record of me taking CS61B, Spring 2025